Aid Eligible Programs

 In addition to undergraduate and graduate programs, several other programs may qualify for financial aid.

-Several certificate programs qualify for federal or state financial aid.
-Below are the Gainful Employment disclosures.
+Several undergraduate and graduate certificate programs qualify for federal or state financial aid.
+Not all certificate programs are eligible.

 Qualifying Undergraduate Certificate Programs